Endometriosis for Parents: All Guides

 *Weight bearing or aerobic exercise involves doing an activity that supports your weight, such as walking, running, dancing, soccer, basketball, etc.

-Is it possible for a young woman to get pregnant while on leuprolide acetate?
+Is it possible for someone to get pregnant while on leuprolide acetate?

-Although this medication works by preventing ovulation, there is a rare chance that pregnancy could occur if a young woman has unprotected sex.
-We recommend that young women who are sexually active use a non–hormonal birth control method such as condoms while on this medication.
+Although this medication works by preventing ovulation, there is a rare chance that pregnancy could occur if a teen has unprotected sex.
+We recommend that everyone who is sexually active use a non–hormonal birth control method such as condoms while on this medication.

 It’s important to remember that all medications affect people differently.
-If your daughter experiences side effects, have her talk with a member of the GYN team.
-It usually takes 2–3 menstrual cycles to see an improvement in symptoms and for a young womans body to get used to this medicine.
-In the meantime, your daughter can help her body feel better by eating well and getting plenty of rest and exercise.
+If your child experiences side effects, have them talk with a member of the GYN team.
+It usually takes 2–3 menstrual cycles to see an improvement in symptoms and for the body to get used to this medicine.
+In the meantime, your child can help their body feel better by eating well and getting plenty of rest and exercise.

 Endometriosis for Parents: Frequently Asked Questions